 more massive objects interacting solely through gravity.
 The two-body problem has a clean analytic

-solution (Kepler’s ellipses), but adding a third body produces a chaotic, non-linear system
+solution (Kepler’s ellipses),.But adding a third body produces a chaotic, non-linear system

 with no general closed form — only numerical integration can track it.